jonniek/mpv-playlistmanager/README.md

 - __showplaylist__(SHIFT+ENTER)
   - Displays the current playlist and loads the dynamic keybinds for navigating

+  If you want to use the above controls from a "gui" rather than keybinds, then you can check out [mpv-menu](https://github.com/jonniek/mpv-menu) and use the `menu.json` found in this repository.

 #### Dynamic keybindings
 - __moveup__(UP)
   - Moves the cursor up in playlist, if at first entry loops to end of playlist.